buildout/buildout/doc/getting-started.rst

 environment.
-If you develop entirely with respect to a particular container image, you can have repeatability with respect to that image, which is usually good enough because the environment, defined by the image is itself repeatable and unshared with other applications.
+If you develop entirely with respect to a particular container image, you can have repeatability with respect to that image, which is usually good enough because the environment, defined by the image, is itself repeatable and unshared with other applications.

 Python requirement versions